SamWhitehill/Capstone-Project/README.md

 ####The 2nd parm is the lookback window in days, and the 3rd param is the forecast horizon in days.

-####To change the batch size or learning rate, simply change
-###the "learn_rate" and pBatchSize parameters within each of the following functions:
+####To change the batch size or learning rate,  change the "learn_rate" and pBatchSize parameters within each of the following functions:
 ####fnRunSPY2015
 ####fnRunOIL
 ####fnRunVXX
 ####fnRunQQQ

 ###For example:
 #####def fnRunQQQ(pBlnGridSearch =False,pLook_Back=10, pHorizon=1):
 #####    '''Run the RNN predictions on the QQQ ETF using dates below
 #####    Parm: pBlnGridSearch -true if we perform grid searching, false if not